 “My mother works at L’viv Medical University with your cousin, Yaroslava.
 Yaroslava searches for you many years.”
-His English, broken into fragments, proceeds his meticulous outline of each element of his dogged investigation.
+His English, broken into fragments, proceeds his detailed outline of each element of his dogged investigation.

-Roman pauses to shuffle through the labyrinth of papers in front of him.
-The pause evaporates into another round of facts always known to me.
+Roman pauses to shuffle through a labyrinth of papers.
+The hesitation evaporates into another round of facts always known to me.
 “Your father was in Rimini camp?
 Roman does not wait for my ascent and continues.
 “After his detention in Rimini, he traveled to England.”